saduhub/Backlog-Boss/README.md

 ## Usage

+### Profile Page

-1. Check Your User Info at a Glance Using the Profile Page: Check user info, friend list, game suggestions, user stats, challenges.
+Check user info, friend list, game suggestions, user stats, challenges.

+### Friend Page

-2. Check Friend Info at a Glance Using the Profile Page: Check user info, friend list, game suggestions, user stats, challenges for that user.
+Check user info, friend list, game suggestions, user stats, challenges for that user.

+### Home Page

-3. Follow Trending Games Using the Home Page: Check out the trending games on RAWG using the Home tab.
+Check out some of the top trending games on RAWG using the Home tab.

+### Social Page

-4. Manage Friendships, Reviews, and Friend Requests Usinf the Social Tab: Keep tabs on your friends, suggested friends, requests, and likes on your reviews.
+Manage your current friends, suggested friends, friend requests, and likes on your reviews.

+### Library Page

-5. Track Your Game Collection Through the Library Tab: Keep a virtual backlog of your video game collection.
+Keep a virtual backlog of your video game collection.

-6. Create Lists Through the Library Tab: Organize your games into different lists favorites, in progress, etc.
+Create Lists Through the Library Tab: Organize your games into different lists: favorites, in progress, etc.

-7. Rate Games Using the Game Page: You can rate the games to share your opinion on them.
-8. Review Games Using the Game Page: Write reviews of the games you've played.
+### Search Page

-9. Explore New Games using the Search Page: Discover a continously updated list of games that can be sorted to find the rght game for you.
+Explore new games!
+Discover a continously updated list of games that can be sorted to find games you might love.

+### Ai Art Generation Page

-10. Generate Your Very Own AI Art Using the AI Tab: Make use of Open AI's image generation model and save these images to your device or as your profile picture.
+Make use of Open AI's image generation model to create your own images save them to your account or as your profile picture.

+### Game Page

+Rate games and share your opinion.
+Leave reviews for the games you've played.

 ## Credits